-Commonly found in classic English cottage gardens, delphiniums feature colorful flower spikes that color gardens during the spring and summer seasons.
+Commonly found in classic English cottage gardens, delphinium features colorful flower spikes that color gardens during the spring and summer seasons.
+It’s one of the most symbolic flowers, even though it’s not as well-known as some other flowers.
 Here’s a look at what makes these delicate blooms so special, along with their symbolic meanings and uses.

 There are dwarf-sized delphiniums as well as tall varieties that can grow up to 6 feet tall.
 Apart from looking colorful in the landscape, delphiniums also attract bees and butterflies.
 They usually bloom in the spring and summer months, but won’t do well in regions with very hot, dry weather.
 Their stalks can be snapped easily by strong rains and winds.

 While flowers often have origin stories in Greek myth, there isn’t a myth directly related to the delphiniums from ancient Greece.
 Some sources mention that when Ajax, the Greek hero, died during the Trojan War, his blood sprung out and turned into the delphinium flower.
 There are also some sources that say that Apollo, the Greek god of light and music, liked delphiniums so much that he wished for his temple to be decorated with them.
 However, these myths may have been recent additions as they aren’t mentioned in the ancient sources.